Hong Kong protest song replaces China anthem at S. Korea rugby match

 But its lyrics are about a very different struggle -- freeing Hong Kong from Beijing's control and bringing democracy to the city.

-Playing the song in Hong Kong is now all but illegal under a security law Beijing imposed on the city to stamp out dissent after the 2019 protests.
+Playing the song in Hong Kong is now all but illegal under the national security law.

 In September, a harmonica player who played the tune to a crowd commemorating Britain's late Queen Elizabeth II was arrested.